 - 2004-S Silver Proof DCAM Dime

-Each variety features a distinct mint mark located on the obverse, identifying its origin facility.
-The Philadelphia and Denver strikes are standard circulation coins in copper-nickel clad composition, while proof versions were minted specifically for collectors using polished dies and planchets.
+Each variety carries a distinct mint mark on the obverse, identifying its production facility.
+The Philadelphia and Denver strikes are standard copper-nickel clad circulation coins, while San Francisco proof versions were produced exclusively for collectors using specially polished dies and planchets for maximum surface quality.

 2004-P Dime (MS) Price/Grade Chart